swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 **Changes between version 1.4 and 1.5:**

 - Section 7.2, "Authentication Requests", was extended to recommend the usage of the `<saml2p:RequesterID>` element within `<saml2p:Scoping>`.
 The reason for this recommendation is that Identity Providers may need information about the "Signature Requestor", i.e., the Service Provider that requested the signature that caused a Signature Service to request authentication.
+- Section 6.3.4, "The Authentication Statement", contained a requirement about how to process a received authentication context URI that was incorrect.
+This has been corrected.

 **Changes between version 1.3 and version 1.4:**